buriro-ezekia/To-investigate-the-challenges-facing-the-implementation-of-PEPMIS/README.md

 ---

-## Recommended next steps
-- Prepare a short one-page report or slide summarising findings and prioritized actions: training, ICT access, system reliability and technical support.
-- If you plan further statistical work, collect more responses to increase power and permit more complex modelling (interactions, CFA).
-- Use the Challenge Index as a monitoring metric: collect follow-up surveys after interventions.
-- Consider qualitative follow-up (short interviews or focus groups) to understand causes and practical constraints in more depth.

----

 ## Troubleshooting
 - `factor_analyzer` install issues: try `pip install factor_analyzer` (and ensure `numpy`, `scipy`, and `scikit-learn` are up-to-date).
 If KMO/Bartlett functions are not present in your factor_analyzer version, the `efa_pepmis.py` script computes them internally and will still run EFA if `factor_analyzer` is available.
 - Notebook/Colab argument parsing: scripts use `parse_known_args()` so kernel args won't crash the scripts.
 - If plots or files are not created where expected, check the `INPUT` path and whether the cleaned CSV with index exists.

----

-## Contact / Attribution
-- Scripts were prepared as part of an analysis workflow for the PEPMIS teacher survey.
-If you want help running the scripts on your system, adjusting groupings, or producing a short report or slides, say which outputs you want and I can run or generate them.

 ---